 After joining the University, you should be sent an invitation to the Induction Event.
-If you do not receive an invitation but would like to attend, get in touch with the Learning & Organisational Development team.
+If you do not receive an invitation but would like to attend, get in touch with the Talent & Organisational Development team.

 Probation process and timeline